 – Tell me what.
 I give classes in film making…

 It needs an explanation.
-See, besides being a so-so cafe owner, he is also a kind of local town reporter and a bit of a film making teacher.
+See, besides being a so-so cafe owner, he is also a kind of local town reporter and a bit of a filmmaking teacher.
 Something of everything, with nothing under control, sadly.
 A jack of all trades, master of none, suits here perfectly.
-I wish it was the other way.
+I wish it were the other way.
 And I would sincerely love him to succeed, as I do love visiting the cafe I am sitting at, it has great potential.
 But to my regret, all of it is, no doubt, wasted.

 “… and they are like for teenagers and scholars,” he carries on.
 “For their pass time, you know.
 But it happens so that lately I get a lot of requests from old people.
 Like really old ones.
 Over 40 or even 50.
 Weird, is it not?
 I mean to start studying anything at this age, is not it insane?
 Do you recon it’s some kind of fashion for oldies?
 I really don’t get why they need that.“

 I should say that our conversation took place in Russia.
 Why is it important to note?
 Because in Russia you are expected to become an “adult” in your 18.
 Why in quotes?
 See, Russian culture has an extremely perverted understanding of what being an adult really means.
 It will take me about 3 other blog posts to try and explain it to you, so let’s just drop it for now.

 Remember an episode in Sex and the City that’s called “Valley of the Twenty-Something Guys“, where most of the men under 30 are considered to be teenagers, almost children?
-That’s how I was and I am treated in US, UK and all over Europe.
+That’s how I was and I am treated in the US, UK and all over Europe.
 And I love it.
-In countries like Russia people don’t have that luxury.
+In countries like Russia, people don’t have that luxury.
 Why?
 I have no idea.

-But the main thing is, don’t get old at heart when you have a great time ahead of you.
+And remember – don’t get old at heart when you have a great time ahead of you.
 And even if you are 105, and most of your days are behind, why give up now?